 For those who are left-handed, the driver has a button which lets you rotate your screen by 180 degrees so that you can work comfortably without any limitations.

 Artist 12 does not come with a tablet stand but xp pen has an official stand which they recommend using with this tablet.

-The aluminum made stand feels strong and does not collapse on heavy load.
+The aluminum makes the stand feels strong and does not collapse on heavy load.
 I really loved its slim profile when unfolded.
-It makes it easier to carry along with my tablet.
+It makes it easier to carry along with the tablet.